ystia/yorc-guides/docs/install/configure_a4c_yorc.md

 <img src="../images/a4cPluginUploaded.png">

-To create a new orchestraator, select now menus `Administration` > `Orchestrators` to get this page :
+To create a new orchestrator, select now menus `Administration` > `Orchestrators` to get this page :

 <img src="../images/a4cNewOrchestrator.png">